Vincent-Zhenhao-ZHAO/Recommender-System-AutoRec/ReadMe.md

-# Project Title

-Welcome to our project!
-Here we delve into machine learning models, focusing on the implementation and evaluation of AutoRec and Non-Personalised models.
+# Movie recommender system using AutoRec and SVD
 ## 📚 Table of Contents
 - [Required Libraries](#required-libraries)
 - [Usage](#usage)